 Introduction to Music Theory

 What are the basic structures of western music?
 What rules and norms—of harmony, melody, and rhythm—unite works as remote from each other in time and style as Bach’s St. Matthew Passion and the Beatles’ Sgt.
 Pepper?
-What are the acoustic, perceptual, and historical roots of this musical grammar, and does understanding them shape the way we hear and respond to music?
+What are the acoustic, perceptual, and historical roots of this musical grammar?
+Can an understanding of music theory shape the way we hear and experience music?

 These are some of the questions we will address in Introduction to Music Theory, which aims to equip students with foundational skills for studying, making, and thinking about music.
 As many thinkers have recognized, music influences and transforms the listener in ways that are no less profound for being obscure or even inarticulable.
 An understanding of how it does so is thus valuable not only for musicians, but for anyone who has ever wondered how music conveys meaning and affect or how it shapes our social and political environment.